 Did it matter, now that she was gone?

 Claire cradles the box in her arms as she silently steps up the wooden stairs into the kitchen.
 She sleeps with the box beside her head and hears no more footsteps in the night.

-In the morning she shares the box with Granny, whose hands also trembled as she unfolds the letters.
-She weeps as she read each word.
+In the morning she shares the box with Granny, whose hands also tremble as she unfolds the letters.
+She weeps as she reads each word.

 “You should keep this,” Granny manages, placing the squares of paper back inside the silver box, “I think she would have trusted it to you.”